zainabdia/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-# Sentiment Analysis using [Model Name]

 ## Overview
-This project performs sentiment analysis using ...
+This project performs sentiment analysis using:

 ## Technologies
 - Python